Avaiga/taipy-getting-started-core/step_04/ReadMe.md

 === "Taipy Studio/TOML configuration"

-        - Create new file: 'config_0.toml'
-        - Open Taipy Studio view
-        - Go to the 'Config files' section of Taipy Studio
-        - Right click on the right configuration
-        - Choose 'Taipy: Show View'
-        - Add your first Data Node by clicking the button on the right above corner of the windows
+        - Recreate the config of the previous step
-        - Create a name for it and change its details in the 'Details' section of Taipy Studio
-                - name: historical_data
-                - Details: default_path='xxxx/yyyy.csv', storage_type=csv
-        - Do the same for the month_data and nb_of_values
-                - name: output
-                - Details: storage_type:pickle
-        - Add a task and choose a function to associate with `<module>.<name>:function`
-                -name: filter_current
-                -Details: function=`__main__.filter_current:function`
-        - Do the same for count_values
-        - Link the Data Nodes and the tasks
-        - Add a pipeline and link it to the tasks
-        - Add a scenario and link to the pipeline
-        - Add the frequency property and put "WEEKLY:FREQUENCY" (DAYLY, WEEKLY, MONTHLY, YEARLY)
+        - Add the frequency property for the scenario and put "WEEKLY:FREQUENCY" (DAYLY, WEEKLY, MONTHLY, YEARLY)

     ```python